holepunchto/pear-docs/guide/starting-a-pear-project.md

 ![Automatic reload](../assets/chat-app-2.png)

 ## Step 4.
-Chagne gui settings
+Change Graphical User Interface (GUI) configuration

 It's possible to change various settings with Pear.
-This is done with the `pear` property in `package.json`.
-See all the possibly options in the [reference doc](../reference/configuration.md).
+This is done with the `pear` property in `package.json`

 For now, open `package.json` and update it :
 ```